xmuyulab/Diamond/README.md

 nextflow run pipeline.nf --skipLibGeneration --workdir "/path/to/Diamond" --profile "/path/to/Diamond/data/profile/\*.mzXML" --irt "/path/to/irt_file" --lib "/path/to/lib_file" --windows "/path/to/windows_file" --outdir "/path/to/results_folder"
 ```

 Maybe you need to specify the absolute path for the pipeline.nf file, just like /path/to/Diamond/pipeline.nf.
 The --skipLibGeneration parameter means the process of building a spectral library will be skipped.
-The meaning of --outdir parameter here is the same as that mentioned above and is optional too.
+The --outdir parameter here is the same as that mentioned above and is optional too.
 For elaborate information of parameter passing, execute the command *nextflow run pipeline.nf --help*.